Sblaber/Skewed_Geometry/README.md

 Code for generating figures in https://doi.org/10.1063/5.0033405 .
 All scripts take at most ~10 minutes to run on my machine.
+I run python interactively, if you do the same you should see the figures.
+Lines to save the figures may be commented out.